codecruz/gitstats-dashboard/README.md

     npm run build:css
     ```

+#### 4. Update GitHub Stats

+The `updateStats.js` script is responsible for populating the database with repository statistics (views, unique views, clones, unique clones) from the GitHub API.
+It will also add new repositories to the database if they are not already present.

+1. Run the `updateStats.js` script to populate the database with GitHub repository statistics:

+    ```bash
+    node backend/updateStats.js
+    ```

+2. This will fetch data from the GitHub API and store it in the database, creating daily statistics for each repository.

+> **Note**: You should run this script periodically to keep your repository statistics up to date.
+You can automate this process with a cron job or run it manually as needed.

-4. You may serve the static files using a local server or simply open the `index.html` file in your browser.
+5. You may serve the static files using a local server or simply open the `index.html` file in your browser.

 ## Usage